 “Sometimes,” he confides, “I can’t even predict what a given term is going to mean by the time I finish a paper about it!
 People [who read my cli-psy research] are scared and confused.”

-It’s even prompted Lewandowsky to rethink the legacy of a person once dubbed the Chemical Ali of Climate Change.
+It’s even prompted Lewandowsky to rethink the legacy of a figure once dubbed the Chemical Ali of Climate Change for his predictions that children “won’t know what snow is.”

 “We all enjoy a good laugh at the expense of David Viner, but I suspect we might find the invoice coming back to us sooner than I suspect,” argues Lewandowsky.
-“Do your children know what snow means?
-When’s the last time you checked?”
+“Do your kids know the IPCC’s current definition of snow?
+When’s the last time you asked them?”

 You can tell it bothers him.
 Furrowing his brow, Lewandowsky swings his famous analytical cannon around, leveling it at himself.